slauniainen/CV/readme.md

 - 01.01.2008-30.6.2010 Academy of Finland Centre Excellence program, Finnish Doctoral School full-time PhD-funding

 ***Grants as consortium member***
+- 01.09.2023-31.8.2027 Research Counsil of Finland (356138): LS-HYDRO: From forest structure to hydrological function – merging dense Earth Observation data and process-models (LS-HYDRO), 495 926€.
+With Eetu Puttonen (FGI)
 - 01.09.2022-31.8.2026 Academy of Finland (348102): Precision nutrient management - a tool for mitigation of climate change and environmental loading in boreal forestry (PREFER), 299 942€.
 With Heli Peltola (UEF) and Marjo Palviainen (Univ.
 Helsinki), total 999 942€
 - 01.01.2020-31.12.2023 FORMAS, Sweden: Innovative modelling approaches for the identification of boreal forest management strategies under a changing climate (ForClimStress) to Giulia Vico,(SLU, Sweden), 542 000€